RedMadRobot/figma-export/README.md

 Icons will be exported to `drawable` directory as vector xml files.

-Images will be exported to `drawable` and `drawable-night` directory as vector xml files.
+Vector images will be exported to `drawable` and `drawable-night` directories as vector `xml` files.
+Raster images will be exported to `drawable-???dpi` and `drawable-night-???dpi` directories as `png` files.

 ## Installation